Have you heard of the word Uberisation?

 Uber did a simple but significant thing.
 They noticed a pain point in the taxi hiring process, i.e., they realized that people found it time-consuming and often frustrating to get taxis.

 To address this, they developed a solution that took the taxi-booking process online, making it faster and easier.
 People embraced the idea so much that Uber has over 93 million users on a monthly basis today.
 In 2020, Uber generated $57.9 billion in global gross bookings.

 Today, 70% of the US ride sharing market belongs to Uber and it is the largest company in the sector.
-Along with it, Lyft is another popular taxi booking app which holds 30% of the market.
+Along with it, Lyft is another popular taxi booking app that holds 30% of the market.

 If you are looking to build an app like Uber or Lyft, this article will give you complete guidance on how to get started.
 Make sure you read it till the end!

 So, let’s begin with the basics.

 The goal of the Uber app is simple – simplify the taxi traveling experience for people.
 This goal is reflected In every step of the taxi booking process.

 From automatically detecting passenger pickup location to providing live ride status and automating payments, it makes the user’s experience effortless.